Drone strike kills at least two in Somalia: residents

 MOGADISHU (Reuters) - A suspected U.S. drone strike killed at least two Islamist al Shabaab insurgents driving in a car south of the Somali capital Mogadishu, residents said on Monday.

-Ibrahim Ali, believed to be al Shabaab’s lead explosives expert, was among the dead, one U.S. official said, speaking to Reuters on condition of anonymity, without offering details on how the United States carried out the strike.
+The drone fired a missile at the car in the outskirts of Jilib town in the Middle Jubba region, some 120 km to the north of the port of Kismayu to the south.

-Al Shabaab claimed responsibility for a September attack on the Westgate shopping mall in Nairobi that killed at least 67 people.
+Although the United States does not report its activities in Somalia, drones have been used in recent years to kill Somali and foreign al Shabaab fighters.

-Witnesses to Monday’s strike said the drone fired a missile at the car in the outskirts of Jilib town in the Middle Jubba region, some 75 miles north of the port of Kismayu in the country’s South.
+Western nations are worried that Somalia will sink back into chaos and provide a launchpad for Islamist militancy despite a fragile recovery after two decades of war.

 “I witnessed a Suzuki car burning, many al Shabaab men came to the scene.
 I could see them carry the remains of two corpses.
 It was a heavy missile that the drone dropped.
 Many cars were driving ahead of me but the drone targeted this Suzuki,” he added.

 Other residents at the scene also said they had seen the strike.
-Somalia officials and police were not immediately able to comment, largely because the rebels control a vast area around where the drone struck.
+Somalia officials and police were not immediately available to comment about the hit, largely because the rebels control a vast area around where the drone struck.

 Al Shabaab officials declined to comment.